Try This Rough Around The Edges Meal Prep That's Inspired by the Trainers' Favorite MealsApr 16, 2021

 To help you eat like a stuntwoman, we went straight to the source!
 We asked the Rough Around The Edges trainers — Anisha Gibbs, Amy Johnston, Michelle Jubilee, Caitlin Dechelle, Thekla Hutyrova, and Corinne van Ryck deGroot — what they like to eat to stay fueled and fit.
 You’ll find some of their favorites in the menus below.
 We think it’s most exciting to alternate the menu between days for variety – Menu 1 on Monday, Wednesday, and Friday, Menu 2 on Tuesday and Thursday – but you can enjoy them how you please!

-This meal prep fits into the Openfit Nutrition Plan Blue, which gives you 1,200–1,499 calories per day.
+This meal prep will give you 1,200–1,499 calories per day.
 If you fall into a higher calorie range, you can still enjoy these tasty recipes!
 Just add more food from the approved food groups in your plan.

 Take a look at the overview of the two menus, and then get the details for each recipe below!